TheGridHub/TheGridHub/README.md

-# TaskWork
+# TheGridHub

 **The Modern Task Management Platform for Growing Teams**

-TaskWork is a comprehensive productivity platform that helps teams organize projects, track progress, and achieve their goals.
-With intelligent features, enterprise-grade integrations, and a beautiful interface, TaskWork makes team collaboration effortless.
+TheGridHub is a comprehensive productivity platform that helps teams organize projects, track progress, and achieve their goals.
+With intelligent features, enterprise-grade integrations, and a beautiful interface, TheGridHub makes team collaboration effortless.

 ## ✨ Key Features